 As a result, you may also end up borrowing money through payday loans, which are more expensive than personal loans.
 In short, you may end up getting into debt to pay another debt.
 If this happens, you’d be in debt for a long time.

 If you want to know how to compare loans among different lenders, factor in the total repayment amount.
 This amount is computed with your principal, total interest, and total handling fees in mind.
 Use this amount as an indicator of the total expenditure of your loan.
 A lender that’s unable to give you this amount straightaway should be regarded with caution.

 Since the total repayment amount can give you an idea of the entire cost of the loan, you’ll know which loan is more expensive and what makes it more expensive.

 Now that you know about personal loan basics, go ahead and try Moneymax’s online comparison tool for yourself.
-Compare personal loan interest rates in the Philippines—free of charge—and simplify how you plan your budget and financial future.
+Compare personal loans in the Philippines—free of charge—and simplify how you plan your budget and financial future.

 - What are Fixed-Rate Loans?
 (Corporate Finance Institute, 2021)